About Dr Les Bailey Senior Consultant at the Back and Joint Pain Centre, Caterham.

 They charge its members £500 a year, bully them with the power they have, inhibit the teaching of real Osteopathy in the colleges, and in their introduction, broke many promises such as marketing Osteopathy and making the public aware of what it is/does.
 From the beginning there was an “old boy” atmosphere of who got the highest positions, all from the same stable (Osteopathy used to be split into 5 different associations) sadly nothing will change.

-Dr Les Bailey practices under the title Physical Therapist, which really best describes the myriad of skills he offers, rather than be confined into one discipline.
+Dr Les Bailey practices under the title Biomechanics Therapist, which really best describes the myriad of skills he offers, rather than be confined into one discipline.

-Aside from physical therapist Dr Les Bailey, the clinic also offers traditional acupuncture, and an amazing beauty therapist visits once a month.
+Aside from biomechanics therapist Dr Les Bailey, the clinic also offers traditional acupuncture, and an amazing beauty therapist visits once a month.

 Dr Les Baileys philosophy on treatment (from an article he wrote for newly qualified osteopaths) Relevant to patients too!